1npw/DiamondMount_Mainsail_Theme_by_1NPW/README.md

 Join The Diamond Community on discord: https://discord.gg/pKgXaNQZ

-# Pick the color or you choice
+# -Pick the color or you choice
-# Dowload the files and upload
+# -Dowload the files and upload
-# Create .theme file ine mainsail (config file)
+# -Create .theme file ine mainsail (config file)
 (if you don see the .theme actuvate hiden file)
-# Upload your file
+# -Upload your file
-# click F5 to reload your intenet browser
+# -Click F5 to reload your intenet browser

 If there is any bug you may have to go clean the image cache of your internet browser.